Freak lightning storm kills 323 reindeer in Norway

-ZURICH Searches were launched on Monday after a Swiss air force jet flown by a single pilot went missing, the ministry of defense said.

-OSLO A freak lightning storm has killed 323 reindeer in a remote mountainous area of Norway, officials said on Monday.
+OSLO (Reuters) - A freak lightning storm has killed 323 reindeer in a remote mountainous area of Norway, officials said on Monday.

 Dead animals were found lying on top of each other, many with their antlers entangled, after the thunderstorm on the Hardanger plateau in southern Norway on Friday.